 With no contribution maximums and no company size restrictions, an ICHRA plan is an enticing alternative for many employers who have always offered a traditional group health plan, especially those who may be interested in a more fixed cost model of health insurance vs. managing employees’ healthcare spend to keep costs down.

-If you’re just joining the conversation, ICHRA plans are the latest and greatest health reimbursement arrangement.
+If you’re just joining the ICHRA pros and cons conversation, ICHRA plans are the latest and greatest health reimbursement arrangement.
 Our team at Take Command has been focused on supporting our clients with an administration platform for ICHRA’s predecessor, QSEHRA, which allowed businesses with less than 50 employees who did NOT offer a group health plan to reimburse their employees for premiums and eligible medical expenses tax free.

 The ICHRA rules are less restrictive; it is available to companies of all sizes; employees just need to have individual health insurance coverage to qualify.
 So instead of offering a group plan as an attempt at a one size fits all solution, employers can allow employees to choose a plan that best meets their families’ needs and then can reimburse them up to a certain monthly allowance for those premiums & medical expenses, tax free.
 It’s a win-win - employees manage their own health spend & choose which plan to purchase, and employers can fix their costs by offering a set reimbursement amount per month.

-ICHRA allows employers to “get out” of the insurance risk game by reimbursing employees for health insurance.
+ICHRA plans allows employers to “get out” of the insurance risk game by reimbursing employees for health insurance.
 At the end of the year, unclaimed allowances stay with the employer.
 As compared to QSEHRA, ICHRA provides much more flexibility and opportunity for customization-companies can offer different reimbursement amounts to different groups of employees.
 You can read our full blog post here to learn about the 11 different employee classes.

 The pros of the individual coverage HRA